eddelbuettel/RcppInt64/README.md

 ### Motivation

-While has no _native_ support for 64-bit integer values, the [`bit64` package](https://cran.r-project.org/package=bit64) by Jens Oehlschlägel is widely used to fill this gap by (very carefully) passing the bitmaps of `int64_t` values around in `double`.
-This works on the R side by virtue of a S3 call `integer64`, on the C/C++ side the values can be past by `memcpy`.
+While R has no _native_ support for 64-bit integer values, the [`bit64` package](https://cran.r-project.org/package=bit64) by Jens Oehlschlägel is widely used to fill this gap by (very carefully) passing the bitmaps of `int64_t` values around in `double`.
+This works on the R side by virtue of a S3 class `integer64` with proper dispatching, and on the C/C++ side where the values can be past by `memcpy`.
 What one cannot do is simply copying or casting: the tradeoff made in representing a `double` with as large a range is that the 'delta' between values is not constant acros the range and naive casting between both representation *will* be lossy and distort values.

-This package contains a handful of very simple helper functions previously floating around in helper header files in different packages, and reorganizes them along with a few proper unit tests.
-The header provided here can be included directly.
+This package contains helper functions that were previously appearing in helper header files in different packages, and reorganizes them along with a proper unit tests.
+The key header file provided here can be included directly.
+Function to assert `integer64` source, convert to and from in both scalar and vector cases as well as a pair of `as<>()` and `wrap()` converters are provided.

 ## Example